 Parents are their child's first educator.
-SPRUCE values this and encourages parents to volunteer, teach, and participate in our school classes, events, and activities.
+SPRUCE values this and encourages parents to volunteer, teach, and participate in our school classes, events, and activities as a collaborator with SPRUCE.

 9. General Information

 9.1 School Choice Resources

 School choice families have chosen a different educational path for their student, this creates a unique educational opportunity for each child sometimes using numerous resources.
 Our participants share resources and we value being a Resource Coordinator for school choice families.